 The ripening processes underlying Twann bread have remained unchanged for thousands of years.
 We would like to turn our attention to the grain itself.
 What role does time play and what impact does the shortening of the ripening process have on the quality of the food?

-Professional grain grower Peter Kunz talks with researching chef and exhibit creator Susanne Vögeli about growing, processing and eating grains.
+Professional grain farmer Peter Kunz talks to researching chef and exhibition organizer Susanne Vögeli about the cultivation, processing and consumption of grain.

 Production: Sina Jenny and Iris Rennert